 Flood: But it’s all to the common good.
 It’s not like we’ve set up a fascist dictatorship where everyone feels like their going down the mines when they come through here.
 This project is here so that people can come on, and that we can actually make a difference.
 And Miloco are perfect to do it with.

-You can visit the official Assault & Battery webpages on the miloco site at https://milocostudios.com/studios/assault-&-battery-2/.
+You can visit the official Battery Studios webpages on the Miloco site at https://milocostudios.com/studios/battery-studios-complex/.

 Flood and Alan Moulder were talking to Miloco in August 2008.